g0tmk/dotfiles-linux/README.md

     - Run `sudo update-grub` to commit changes

+0. Quiet boot errors.
+Probably only useful on xps955 since it has such buggy bios firmware (AE_NOT_FOUND errors)
+    - Might want to run the system for a week or so before doing this so you have a chance to see intermittent errors.
+    - Note you can always run `journalctl -b -p warning` and `journalctl -b -p err` to check for issues

+    ```bash
+    sudo vi /etc/default/grub
+    # edit GRUB_CMDLINE_LINUX_DEFAULT and add `loglevel=3` to the end
+    # ie         GRUB_CMDLINE_LINUX_DEFAULT="quiet loglevel=3"
+    ```

+    - Run `sudo update-grub` to commit changes

 0. Install Powertop to monitor/maximize battery life (laptop only) (check for latest version [here](https://01.org/powertop))

     ```bash